The Bell

 Artists Jim Drain and Elizabeth Duffy discuss their work in relation to fiber, textile, craft, and folk art within historical and contemporary currents in Providence.
 Moderated by Kate Kraczon, Chief Curator and Director of Exhibitions of The Bell / Brown Arts Institute.
 Followed by an informal gathering at the Riffraff Bookstore + Bar.

-• Tuesday, October 22nd, 5:30 PM (*Registration required)
+• Tuesday, October 22nd and October 29th, 5:30 PM (*Registration required)

 • Location: The Perry and Marty Granoff Center for the Creative Arts, 154 Angell Street, Providence, RI